SeNaTu24/FrontView/README.md

 # FrontView
 A simple frontView landing page using html and css.
-Mobile responsive? yes but need a litle bit of touchings
+Mobile responsive? yes but need a little bit of touchings